-Umoja (Swahili for ‘Unity’) is a themed first year residential learning experience housed in ABE for Fall 2025.
-Umoja provides an intentional space for any first year student who is interested in creating community and understanding the experience of being Black Indigenous Persons of Color at a predominantly white institution.
-Residents will be a member of a community that commits to building an affirming environment with intentional engagement and program participation.
+Umoja (Swahili for ‘Unity’) is a multicultural community, housed in ABE for Fall 2025.
+Umoja invites any first year student interested in exploring the experiences of Black Indigenous Person Of Color at a Predominantly White Institution.
+Residents will create a community that commits to building an affirming environment with intentional engagement and programing opportunities, including monthly meetings and partnerships with other campus organizations and offices.

 Terms to know